 First person to have reached that level of perfection gets ten cool points.
 Basically, you’d have to live on a cloud in la-la land being fed frozen grapes by Jon Snow all day.

 The only sources of pre-formed vitamin A are animal products.
 Healthy animals eating their natural diets are fabulous sources.
 If you’ve got KP, chances are you need to fortify your diet with good sources of vitamin A. Keep in mind that I’m speaking from the platform of an already solid, nutrient-dense diet, and the prior elimination of problematic grains and oils.
-If you need more guidance on this, check out the Skintervention Guide.

 What to do: Start looking for opportunities to add more pre-formed A to your diet.
 Liver (especially cow’s liver), egg yolks, raw full-fat milk, and Cod Liver Oil are fantastic sources.
 (Liver and CLO being the most powerful choice.)
 NEVER rely on a processed supplement for your vitamin A.

 Now, all that said, it’s also important to consider vitamins D and K2, which work with vitamin A in our bodies.
 If you’re going to add vitamin A to your diet, or if you already take in vitamin A but aren’t seeing results, consider that it might be:

 2) An imbalance of vitamins A, D and K2.

 What’s happenin': If you’re adding sources of extra vitamin A, it’s also important to be sure that you don’t do this to the exclusion of vitamins D and K2.
 These nutrients work WITH vitamin A, and it’s vital to keep a balance.
 If you already get lots of vitamin A, consider whether you need to work on including sources of vitamins D and K2.